-The conclusion of the Timewyrm story arc and the first professional Doctor Who work by Paul Cornell, and generally regarded as the point where the series really got up and running.
+The conclusion of the Timewyrm story arc, the first professional Doctor Who work by Paul Cornell, and generally regarded as the point where the series really got up and running.

 - Anthropomorphic Personification: The Doctor dances with Death.
 Literally.

 - Arbitrary Skepticism: When Paul questions the idea of an alien the Doctor replies "You're on the moon inside a sentient church, waiting to see if you have any part to play in the rescue of a woman's soul from the clutches of a near-omnipotent being.
 Broaden your mind."

 - Ascended Fanfic: The novel is a substantially expanded and revised version of a fanfic Cornell wrote and published in a fanzine, which originally featured the Fifth Doctor and Tegan.